325I.02 Disclosure of videotape rental or sales records.

 (4) if a videotape is sold by mail or telephone and the videotape seller complies with United States Code, title 18, section 2710 (b)(2)(D).

+Subd.
+4. Procedure for written informed consent of the consumer.
 For purposes of subdivision 3, clause (3), in order to obtain the written informed consent of the consumer, the videotape service provider or videotape seller must obtain a signed statement conforming to the notice contained in this subdivision.
-The notice must be in writing in at least ten-point boldfaced type, must be separate from any membership, subscriber, or rental or purchase agreement between the consumer and the videotape service provider or videotape seller, and must read as follows:
+The notice must be in writing in at least ten-point bold-faced type, must be separate from any membership, subscriber, or rental or purchase agreement between the consumer and the videotape service provider or videotape seller, and must read as follows:

 "This videotape service provider (videotape seller) from time to time provides to marketers of goods and services, the names and addresses of customers and a description or subject matter of materials rented or purchased by video customers.
 The videotape service provider (videotape seller) may not include your name, address, or the description or subject matter of any material rented or purchased in these lists without your written consent.
 This election may be changed by you, in writing, at any time.